 Are people really making tens of thousands a year by renting out their fancy garden sheds?
 Of course they are!
 And the more unique your space is the more business you’ll likely bring in.
 Travellers away on holiday often look for a unique experience during their time away from home.

 That means the quirkier the experience you can offer the more likely you’ll make more money.
-For example, on top of renting out your garden shed you can also provide a place for a campfire, provide tours of the local area, and serve your guests breakfast in bed.
+For example, on top of renting out your garden building you can also provide a place for a campfire, provide tours of the local area, and serve your guests breakfast in bed.

 Provide an experience for your guests, and they’ll reward you with high ratings.
-Eventually, you’ll gain a good enough reputation that guests will be clamoring to rent out your garden shed and all the while your bank account will grow all the fatter.
+Eventually, you’ll gain a good enough reputation that guests will be clamouring to rent out your garden shed and all the while your bank account will grow all the fatter.